meteor/react-packages/docs/meteor-data.md

 ## ReactMeteorData

 In order to make it easy to use these data sources together with React components, we have created a React mixin called `ReactMeteorData`.
-Once you have added this mixin to your component, you can define an extra method called `getMeteorData`. `getMeteorData` receives your component's `props` and `state` as arguments and can access any reactive state from Meteor.
-The data the method returns is put on `this.data` so that you can access it from the `render` function.
+Once you have added this mixin to your component, you can define an extra method called `getMeteorData`.
+Inside `getMeteorData`, you can access `this.props`, `this.state` and any reactive data from Meteor.
+The data this method returns is put on `this.data` so that you can access it from the `render` function.

-Note:  You may not access `this.props` or `this.state` from `getMeteorData`.
-You must use the arguments `props` and `state`, or you will get incorrect behavior.
-This is a consequence of how React's lifecycle hooks work.

 ### Examples